Lorenzo di Credi: Life

+Several of his patrons had links to Savonarola, and apart from portraits, secular subjects such as mythological ones are absent from his known works, except for a nearly nude Venus for the Medici family.
+In 1504 he was appointed to the committee set up to decide where to place Michelangelo's David.

 Giorgio Vasari devoted a biography to Lorenzo di Credi in his Lives of the Artists.
 Though Vasari praised Lorenzo's art for its high finish, he criticized him for being a perfectionist who was excessively diligent, ground his pigments too fine, and spent too much time distilling his oils.

 Lorenzo had many pupils.
 His most important were Giovanni Antonio Sogliani, who assisted Lorenzo in many of his late works.
 Others include Tommaso di Stefano Lunetti and Antonio del Ceraiolo.
 Collaborators and followers included Giovanni di Benedetto Cianfanini, the Master of the Johnson Ascension of the Magdalene (named after a painting now in Philadelphia) and the anonymous artist known as "Tommaso" (also called Tommaso di Credi, the Master of the Czartoryski Tondo or the Master of the Santo Spirito Conversazione).

 Lorenzo died in Florence in 1537.

+Sculptor?

+Lorenzo is usually described as a sculptor and, given his father's profession and the important part sculpture played in Verrocchio's workshop, he no doubt received training in it.
+But he seems to have worked largely or entirely in paint, though drawings are also attributed to him.
+The workshop probably continued to offer sculpture.

+At the time of Verrocchio's death in 1488, his workshop was in the middle of the very large commission for the Equestrian statue of Bartolomeo Colleoni for Venice.
+Verrocchio's will recommended Lorenzo to the Venetian authorities to finish the job; at that point the statue seems only to have existed in clay, and casting had not begun.
+Lorenzo transferred his rights, such as they were, to another artist, apparently a "bronze technician".
+It was eventually finished by the Venetian bronze sculptor Alessandro Leopardi several years later.